hankemeierlab/mzQuality/README.md

 ## Reading Data

-To get an idea of the capabilities of mzQuality, an example dataset containing x compounds and y samples has been added.
+To get an idea of the capabilities of mzQuality, an example dataset containing 105 compounds and 584 samples has been added.
 These can be loaded by running the following code.
 The result is a SummarizedExperiment, which is the core object that mzQuality uses.
 See [here](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) for an overview on a SummarizedExperiment.

 ``` r
 exp <- readRDS(system.file("data.RDS", package = "mzQuality"))